KevinCrrl/kpa/docs/english.md

   -A: Update
   -D: Uninstall
   -C: Consult information in a browser
   -R: Reinstall
+  -M: Multiple packages

-You can run `kpa -h` for more information.
+You can run kpa -h for more information.

 - User confirmation: Before using makepkg, the user is shown the PKGBUILD so they can read it and decide within the program's console interface whether to continue or cancel.